Master Zoe Rossborough V

 In the Summer of 2012 I started training in ITF Tae-kwondo to expand my martial arts knowledge and to improve and expand my sparring, kicking techniques and ability.

-Little did I know back then that one day Tang Soo Do and Taekwondo would affiliate and create CKMA…
+Little did I know back then that one day Tang Soo Do would become my life and eventually lead me into creating my very own organisation....
+CKMA.

 So why did I start training?